-- Where L = Required flue length - B = Finished wall thickness - C = Distance from the inside wall to the side of the boiler - H = Distance from top of boiler side panel to roof position - Note: 1.
+Where L = Required flue length

+B = Finished wall thickness

+C = Distance from the inside wall to the side of the boiler

+H = Distance from top of boiler side panel to roof position

+- Note: 1.
 If an extra 90° bend is used, this reduces the maximum flue length by 1 m.
 Each 45° bend used reduces the maximum flue length by 500 mm. - 2.
-Under no circumstances must the flue length (including allowances for extra bends) exceed 4 metres. - 3.
+Under no circumstances must the flue length (including allowances for extra bends) exceed 3 metres horizontal and 4 metres vertical. - 3.
 Failure to use Alpha flue components with the boiler will invalidate the boilers CE approval, guarantee and may be unsafe.